aleventhal/js2at/README.md

 The extension is under ext, and can be loaded as an unpacked extension under chrome://extensions.

-It is not yet compatible with Firefox, and Edge needs to be tested.
+The extension is compatible with Firefox, but Microsoft Edge needs to be tested.

 ## Running the examples